 - You are ready to drink hectolitres of tea with different people (because you simply don’t turn down an offer for good sweet tea)

-- You are ready to improvise – there is nothing that couldn’t be fixed with duct tape
+- You are ready to improvise – there is nothing that can’t be fixed with duct tape

-- You are ready to go to take a shower (or use the bathroom) with a headlamp on your head.
+- You are ready to go to take a shower (or use the bathroom) while wearing a headlamp

 - You are ready to fight for your Bounty chocolate bar, even with the most senior member of the team!